sdornel/retrieve-stock-market-data/README.md

 There are previous commits that are not shown.
 I had to delete the old repository for security reasons (I did something dumb)

-If you want to run unit tests in headless mode: ng test --no-watch --no-progress --browsers=ChromeHeadless
+If you want to run client unit tests in headless mode: ng test --no-watch --no-progress --browsers=ChromeHeadless

 To start the app:
 1. generate your own API keys from twelvedata API and finnhub API.
 Keep these in a .env file